MaxEdgar/infograbber/README.md

 <h1>InfoGrabber V1.0</h1>

-<p>This tutorial will guide you through the process of creating and running a Python script that collects various system information, including the hostname, operating system, local and public IP addresses, Wi-Fi SSID, GPS location, and a directory listing.</p>
+<p>This tutorial will guide yo through the process of creating and running a Python script that collects various system information, including the hostname, operating system, local and public IP addresses, Wi-Fi SSID, GPS location, and a directory listing.</p>

 <h2>Tested On</h2>
 <ul>Termux, Kali Linux, Arch Linux

-<h2> Created By Max </h2>
+<h2> Created By Max...professional skid </h2>

 <h2>Prerequisites</h2>